-Ensure HVAC equipment on night settings when unoccupied time is scheduled (i.e., school breaks).
-D Upgrade DOC (direct digital control) systems.
-D Ensure timers are used and in effect in the facilities where they have been established.
-D Educate building staff and operators on building systems, how to control individual heating controls and review on demand charges.
-D Consider the benefits of biomass heating to reduce use of propane.
-Continue to plan for water conservation and replace fixtures with low water use models; Water i.e., tap aerators, low flush toilets, automatic turn off fixtures.
-As hot water tanks are retired, install instantaneous type heaters.
-Monitor water consumption of the facilities that are on water meters.
-Waste Install multi-compartment trash cans (for recyclables, compost and trash).
-Implement a hazardous waste reduction and disposal strategy for electronics including computer parts and monitors, batteries, paints, fluorescent bulbs, etc. Develop innovative uses for waste materials: i.e., old tires to fences or planters.
+o Ensure HVAC equipment on night settings when unoccupied time is scheduled (i.e., school breaks).
+D Upgrade DOC (direct digital control) systems. o D Ensure timers are used and in effect in the facilities where they have been established. o D Educate building staff and operators on building systems, how to control individual heating controls and review on demand charges. o D Consider the benefits of biomass heating to reduce use of propane.
+Continue to plan for water conservation and replace fixtures with low water use models; i.e., tap aerators, low flush toilets, automatic turn off fixtures.
+Water As hot water tanks are retired, install instantaneous type heaters.
+Monitor water consumption of the facilities that are on water meters. - Install multi compartment treeh cans (for requelables, compact and treeh) Install multi-compartment trash cans (for recyclables, compost and trash).
+Implement a hazardous waste reduction and disposal strategy for electronics including Wests computer parts and monitors, batteries, paints, fluorescent bulbs, etc. Waste Develop innovative uses for waste materials: i.e., old tires to fences or planters.
 Support composting efforts at schools.
-Transportation Continue renewal of fleet to more efficient or low carbon/ electric vehicles.
-Consider the low impact of electric vehicles (EV) and support installation of EV charging infrastructure on or near school sites.
-Review vehicle fuel consumption data and comparisons with operators to promote understanding of fuel efficient operations Encourage alternate travel for business; i.e., carpool, bike, walk, transit, staff on school buses.
+Continue renewal of fleet to more efficient or low carbon/ electric vehicles.
+Consider the low impact of electric vehicles (EV) and support installation of EV charging infractructure, an arrest school sites. infrastructure on or near school sites. o Review vehicle fuel consumption data and comparisons with operators to promote Transportation o Review vehicle fuel consumption data and comparisons with operators to promote understanding of fuel efficient operations Transportation Encourage alternate travel for business; i.e., carpool, bike, walk, transit, staff on school buses.
 Develop an active transportation plan for students and staff to reduce driving.
-Support bike to school week.
-Paper Inform the district about the "history of paper usage".
-Monitor paper options and cost out recycled paper versus non-recycled/other fibres.
-Review print management policies and practices and implement a reduced printing policy.
-Set default of all printers and copiers to double sided print.
+Support bike to school week. a Inform the district about the "history of paper usage" Inform the district about the "history of paper usage".
+Monitor paper options and cost out recycled paper versus non-recycled/other o Monitor paper options and cost out recycled paper versus non-recycled/otner fibres.
+Review print management policies and practices and implement a reduced printing Paper policy. ι αρθι Set default of all printers and copiers to double sided print.
 Initiate a program to facilitate behavioural changes away from paper use.
-Further promote electronic means to circulate communication, memos and report cards. then Neutral Action Report Page 11
+Further promote electronic means to circulate communication, memos and report cards.